telemore/telemore.github.io/_posts/2024-11-29-future-of-remote-work.md

 Such integration provides benefits like allowing the direct observation of the project's real-time status and resource allocation when integrated into project management tools; likewise, when integrated with communication platforms, it can monitor team collaboration and highlight possible bottlenecks.

-## Critical Trends in Remote Work Monitoring
+## Critical Trends in Remote Monitoring For Employees

 ### Increased Focus on the Welfare of Employees